- 1 What is a Controlled Foreign Corporation?

 (B) the amount determined under section 956 with respect to such shareholder for such year (but only to the extent not excluded from gross income under section 959(a)(2)).

-But I received No Subpart F Income
+But I Did Not Receive any Subpart F Income Distribution

 It is immaterial whether the US shareholder of controlled foreign corporation actually received any of the money.
 That is why the phraseology used by the Internal Revenue Service code is “pro rata share” and “amount determined” vs. “received.”
 There are certain other factors that are important regarding subpart F income such as whether there is any current earnings and profits (E&P), whether taxes have been paid, and whether dividends have also been issued (these will all impact the complex ordering rules of Subpart F Income)